Compare renting vs buying over 5 and 7 years

 Total rent paid: $239,069

 Net position for buying = equity minus upfront and ongoing costs.
 Net position for renting = growth on your deposit minus total rent paid.
+Net positions are in future dollars; the today's-dollars line under each converts it back at the inflation rate ASIC sets for these calculators.
 This is a simplified model; actual outcomes depend on many factors.
 Not financial advice.

 The rent vs buy decision depends on your personal circumstances, local property prices and how long you plan to stay.
 There's no single right answer.